CMHAAorg/cmhaa-website/site/content/about.md

     our_board_exec_name: Vicki Forbes
     our_board_description: We are governed by a Board comprised of leaders from within our Founding Member organisations.
-The Board is supported at an operational level through each member's sponsorship of a Functional Lead representative.
+The Board is supported at an operational level through a working group comprising representatives from each member organisation.
     our_board_exec_title: Program Director, CMHAA
     exec_board:
       - exec_board_description: >-